PabloPena/trackerweb/README.md

 Crawler WEB
 ====================

-This frontend-oriented applications responds to the requeriments of crawling websites URLs and listing the links retrieved.
+This frontend application responds to the requeriments of crawling websites URLs and listing the links retrieved.

 The app is developed in Angular 9 using socket.io for living communication with the api server.
-Also uses the redux patter through ngrx.
+Also uses the redux patter through ngrx libs.

 This project was generated with [Angular CLI](https://github.com/angular/angular-cli) version 9.1.8.

+For testing, the project contains a first configuration with karma which will be extended in future realeases.

+It already set for deployment as docker image.
+Check intructions above.

 ### Install packages and globals